rh-glaubke/QUANTIFA/README.md

 ### v0.0.1 - Beta Release, Again (November 18, 2020)
 Released to mint a DOI through Zenodo.
 No content change from prior version.
 ### v0.0.0 - Beta Release (August 3, 2020)
-All code and documentation posted online for manuscipt review purposes.
+All code and documentation posted online for review purposes.